 From Sweet Home Alabama to Sub Pop Rock City

 Proving beyond all doubt what an amazingly versatile instrument the BMG Special truly is, Lucas Vianna ably demonstrates the insane breadth of styles and tones that this instrument is suited to.

-Very few guitars will provide the means to travel all the way from Ed King's breezy, southern fried picking, through David Gilmour's spacious, progressive blues-phrasings and Ritchie Blackmore's hard rock fireworks to Kurt Cobain's savage garage punk call to consciousness.... all on just one pickup!!
+Very few guitars will provide the means to travel all the way from Ed King's breezy, southern fried picking, through David Gilmour's spacious, progressive blues-phrasings and Ritchie Blackmore's hard rock fireworks to Kurt Cobain's savage call to consciousness... all on just one pickup!!